Configure Delivery Optimization for Windows 10 updates

 - Allow uploads while the device is on battery while under set Battery level controls the minimum battery level required for uploads to occur.
-Enabling this policy is required to allow upload while on battery.
+You must enable this policy to allow upload while on battery.

 How Microsoft uses Delivery Optimization